 The use of heuristics to assess the convergence and compress the output of Markov chain Monte Carlo can be sub-optimal in terms of the empirical approximations that are produced.
 Typically a number of the initial states are attributed to ``burn in'' and removed, whilst the remainder of the chain is ``thinned'' if compression is also required.
 In this paper we consider the problem of retrospectively selecting a subset of states, of fixed cardinality, from the sample path such that the approximation provided by their empirical distribution is close to optimal.
-A novel method is proposed, based on greedy minimisation of a kernel Stein discrepancy, that is suitable for problems where heavy compression is required.
+A novel method is proposed, based on greedy minimisation of a kernel Stein discrepancy, that is suitable when the gradient of the log-target can be evaluated and approximation using a small number of states is required.
 Theoretical results guarantee consistency of the method and its effectiveness is demonstrated in the challenging context of parameter inference for ordinary differential equations.
-Software is available in the \verb+Stein Thinning+ package in both \verb+Python+ and \verb+MATLAB+.
+Software is available in the \verb+Stein Thinning+ package in \verb+Python+, \verb+R+ and \verb+MATLAB+.

 Keywords: Bayesian computation, greedy optimisation, Markov chain Monte Carlo, reproducing kernel, Stein's method